erik-larsen/emscripten-glut-resizable/README.md

 # emscripten-glut-resizable
 *Emscripten GLUT browser resizing fix*

+## Latest info

+See this [PR](https://github.com/emscripten-core/emscripten/pull/24699) for the most recent code and discussion.

 ## Issue

 When using GLUT and the window is resized with the canvas dependent upon it due to CSS scaling, the result is a stretched canvas with blocky pixel scaling: